Gankare/Starlitseas_Dokumentation/README.md

 ### Level 7:
 The seventh level is the longest one, it has two possible paths for the player to go right from the start, one faster than the other.
 There is a bunch of gliding in this level and it gives of a magical/fantasy feeling.

-Midlevel there is a giant leap of faith, fog should be hiding the islands ahead (not like in the image below), making the player glide into the fog then revealing a bunch of islands with whales souring around them.
+Midlevel there is a giant leap of faith, fog should be hiding the islands ahead (not like in the image below), making the player glide into the fog then revealing a bunch of islands with whales soaring around them.
 Giving the player an epic feeling.
 ![](/Assets/Level7_Ingame.png)
 ![](/Assets/Level7_Glide.gif)
 ![](/Assets/Level7.png)